catseye/Fountain/README.md

 ### Syntax

 *   A syntax for comments.
-*   Syntax for declaring global variables (with a type?).
+*   A syntax for terminals so that `"` can be given as a terminal.
+    Probably any unicode code point by its hex.

 ### Semantics

 *   Inc, dec, gt, lt, should take either a variable or an integer on the RHS.
     Really, the RHS could be some kind of simple expression probably.
-*   Require that variables be declared.
-(Unless maybe operating in some cavalier mode)
 *   Check constraints on all branches of an alternation.
 *   Allow local variables to be declared.
-*   Allow `arb` binding to have a default value, as this is possibly the only thing that makes sense for local variables.

-The last two items come from the following use case: say we want to parse any amounts of whitespace between tokens, but when generating, always generate a fixed amount of whitespace.
+This last item comes from the following use case: say we want to parse any amounts of whitespace between tokens, but when generating, always generate a fixed amount of whitespace.
 We can't do this with a global variable (because then we always have to have the _same_ amount of whitespace between any two tokens).
 We want a local